 Visiting scholars receive shared office space and a computer has internet access and is linked to a printer.
 Regular support staff assistance cannot be provided to a visiting scholar.
 However, limited help may be possible, occasionally, depending on the work volume of the support staff.

 A prospective visiting scholar must arrange their own travel and residence accommodations.
 While individuals at KU Law may be of assistance in either or both of these matters, such assistance is not to be expected.
 On-campus housing for visiting scholars is limited.
 More information about on-campus housing is available through International Support Services.

 Lawrence offers a variety of off-campus housing options.
-For general tips about leasing in Lawrence, please view the Housing Legal Resources information provided by KU Legal Services for Students.
+For general tips about leasing in Lawrence, review the Housing Legal Resources information provided by KU Legal Services for Students.

 A modest fee is charged to visiting scholars.
 This fee covers the considerable expenses (both direct costs and overhead) that the KU School of Law incurs to provide excellent support services to each visiting scholar.

 These services include office facilities, computer access (hardware and software), access to all KU libraries, and other related on-campus benefits – plus the opportunity to attend any class at the law school.
-Note that due to the need for attorney-client confidentiality, visiting scholars may not be able to observe all sessions of certain clinical or field placement courses.
+Due to the need for attorney-client confidentiality, visiting scholars may not be able to observe all sessions of certain clinical or field placement courses.

 The fee is U.S. $5,000 per year (two semesters, including the summer), or U.S. $2,500 per semester (fall or spring semester).
 The fee is pro-rated for visiting scholars staying for a period other than a year or semester.